exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 4 - Light in the Darkness.md

 "Most teachers breed corpses," Aric replied calmly.
 He stood perfectly still, katana sheathed, looking like he hadn't moved an inch in the last hour.
 "Demons will not critique your form.
 They will eat you.
 Again."

 Kaelen groaned and raised his practice swords—weighted wooden bokkens that felt like lead pipes.
 Beside him, Lyra was faring no better.
 She was covered in mud, her braid unraveling, panting hard.
+Kaelen noticed she favored her left hand slightly less than yesterday—the silver scar from the barrier burn in Arcanis was still visible, but the healers had done good work.
+She'd told him the only lasting effect was a faint tingle when near powerful wards.
+A reminder that hesitation killed.

 "I hate him," she whispered.
 "I genuinely hate him.
 Is it possible to murder a Sword Saint?"